 - (j) Budgets and Budgetary Accounting Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all funds.
 All budgets are presented on the modified accrual basis of accounting.
 Accordingly, the Budgetary Comparison Schedule presents actual expenditures in accordance with the accounting principles generally accepted in the United States of America on a basis consistent with the adopted budgets as amended. - (k) Advertising Costs Advertising costs are expensed as incurred. - (l) Deferred Outflows/Inflows of Resources The Commission reports deferred outflows of resources on its statement of net position.
 Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until the applicable period.
-The Commission only has one item that qualifies for reporting in this category.
-It is the employer pension contributions made after the actuarial measurement date.
-Employer contributions made after the measurement date of June 30, 2016 was \$30,454.
+The employer pension contributions made after the actuarial measurement date of June 30, 2017 was \$13,393.
+The net difference between projected and actual earnings on plan investments was \$16,469.

 The Commission reports deferred inflows of resources on its statement of net position.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until a future period.
 The Commission only has one item that qualifies for reporting in this category.
-The difference between the projected and actual pension earnings per the actuarial report dated of June 30, 2015, of \$220,036 is reported as a deferred inflow of resources at June 30, 2016.
+The difference between the expected and actual experience per the actuarial report dated of June 30, 2016, of \$187,306 is reported as a deferred inflow of resources at June 30, 2017.